Baseboard Heat Sounds Like Running Water

 6. Turn the power back on and monitor the system for any changes in the running water sound.

-See also Add Soundproofing to Wall
+See also Underlay for Soundproofing

 If you are unsure of how to safely bleed your baseboard heating system or encounter any difficulties during the process, it is advisable to contact a professional technician for assistance.